LuaLS/luarocks-build-addon/README.md

 ## Usage for Addon Developers

-Addon developers should use a similar [addon file structure](https://luals.github.io/wiki/addons/#addon-anatomy) as an old-style addon, except the `config.json` can optionally be replaced with a rockspec file.
+Addon developers should use a similar [addon file structure](https://luals.github.io/wiki/addons/#addon-anatomy) as an old-style addon, except the `config.json` file is optional.

 Addon developers can define their addon using a rockspec file with the following block: